tsdevashri027-sketch/tracker/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Python, HTML, CSS, JavaScript]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [flask]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [Chart.js]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [Visual Studio Code, Git]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Laptop/PC, Android smartphone (for testing), Internet connection]
-- Specifications: [Technical specifications]
+- Specifications: [Minimum 4GB RAM, modern web browser (Chrome/Edge), Python installed (3.x version)]
-- Tools required: [List tools needed]
+- Tools required: [WiFi router (for local network testing), USB cable (optional for device testing)]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: [Emotional Expense Logging – Users can enter the amount spent along with the emotional or social reason behind the spending.]
-- Feature 2: [Description]
+- Feature 2: [Spending History Dashboard – Displays all past expenses with date, time, amount, and selected reason in an organized view.]
-- Feature 3: [Description]
+- Feature 3: [Financial Autonomy Score – Calculates a score based on spending reasons to measure how much spending is influenced by external pressure versus personal choice.]
-- Feature 4: [Description]
+- Feature 4: [Visual Insights & Graphs – Generates charts to show emotional spending patterns over time for better awareness and analysis.]

 ---